'Dropped kerbs' and 'crossovers' help vehicles access properties where an entrance point is adjacent to a pavement.

 Apply for a dropped kerb

-If you wish to have a new dropped kerb at your property, or to make improvements to an existing access point, you need permission from us and must complete the relevant application:
+If you wish to have a new dropped kerb installed at your property, or make improvements to an existing access point, you'll need permission from us and must complete the relevant application:

-Return your application to the Streetworks Engineer, along with a plan showing the preferred location of the proposed crossing.
+Return your application to the Streetworks team, along with a plan showing the preferred location of the proposed crossing.

-- you must use a contractor approved by us to carry out the works
+- you must use a contractor approved by us to carry out these works

-Do not enclose payment with your application - when permission is granted we'll send you an invoice for £70 (this fee is non refundable).
+Do not enclose any payment with your application - if permission is granted, we'll send you an invoice for £140.00 (which is non-refundable).